-- (1) All expenses of a board shall be charged on the district administration funds. - (2) Members of a board shall be paid as the district council may determine. - (3) The accounts of a board shall be audited annually.
+- (1) All expenses of a board shall be charged on the district administration funds. - Members of the Board shall be remunerated and paid allowances out of the Consolidated Fund. [subsection (2) substituted by section 26 of Act 1 of 2004] - (3) The accounts of a board shall be audited annually.

-Land committees
+Land Committees

-64. Establishment of land committees
+64. Establishment of Land Committees